convisoappsec/conviso-docs/docs/tools/conviso-sbom/conviso-sbom.md

 </div>

-Once you enter the page, you'll see all the dependencies of this asset, including the component name, version, technology, license (if available), package manager, CVEs, and open vulnerabilities.
+Once you enter the page, you'll see all the components of this asset, including the component name, version, technology, license (if available), package manager, CVEs, and open vulnerabilities.
 You can filter by component name, as shown in the first reference in the image, and you can also display only components with vulnerabilities, as indicated in the second reference in the image.

 <div style={{textAlign: 'center'}}>